Arnis: History

 The natives continued to pursue us, and picking up the same spear four or six times, hurled it at us again and again.
 Recognizing the captain, so many turned upon him that they knocked his helmet off his head twice, but he always stood firmly like a good knight, together with some others.
 Thus did we fight for more than one hour, refusing to retire farther.
 An Indian hurled a bamboo spear into the captain's face, but the latter immediately killed him with his lance, which he left in the Indian's body.
 Then, trying to lay hand on sword, he could draw it out but halfway, because he had been wounded in the arm with a bamboo spear.
 When the natives saw that, they all hurled themselves upon him.
 One of them wounded him on the left leg with a large cutlass, which resembles a scimitar, only being larger.
 That caused the captain to fall face downward, when immediately they rushed upon him with iron and bamboo spears and with their cutlasses, until they killed our mirror, our light, our comfort, and our true guide.
 When they wounded him, he turned back many times to see whether we were all in the boats.
 Thereupon, beholding him dead, we, wounded, retreated, as best we could, to the boats, which were already pulling off.

-Due to the conflict-ridden nature of the Philippine archipelago, where port-kingdoms (Kedatuans, Rajahnates and Sultanates) were often at war with one another or raiding each other, warriors were forged in the many wars in the islands, thus during the precolonial era, the geographical area acquired a reputation for its capable mercenaries, which were soon employed all across South, Southeast and East Asia.
+Due to the conflict-ridden nature of the Philippine archipelago, where settlements (Kedatuans, Rajahnates and Sultanates) were often at war with one another or raiding each other, warriors were forged in the many wars in the islands, thus during the precolonial era, the geographical area acquired a reputation for its capable mercenaries, which were soon employed all across South, Southeast and East Asia.
 Lucoes (warriors from Luzon) aided the Burmese king in his invasion of Siam in 1547 AD.
 At the same time, Lusung warriors fought alongside the Siamese king and faced the same elephant army of the Burmese king in the defense of the Siamese capital at Ayuthaya.

 The former sultan of Malacca decided to retake his city from the Portuguese with a fleet of ships from Lusung in 1525 AD.
 Lucoes influence even manifested in East Asia at Japan where Lucoes sailors initially guided Portuguese ships to the Shogunate and even South Asia in Sri Lanka where Lungshanoid pottery from Luzon were found in burials there.